Georgia Guidestones

-On the morning of July 6, 2022, the guidestones were heavily damaged in a bombing, and were dismantled later that day.
+On the morning of July 6, 2022, the guidestones were heavily damaged in a bombing from a vandal, and the debris and guidestones were removed by the local government later that day.
 In late July, Elberton Mayor Daniel Graves announced plans to rebuild the monument.
-However, on August 8, the Elberton City Council voted to donate the remains of the monument to the Elberton Granite Association and return the 5 acre of land on which the monument was erected to its previous owner.
+In August, the Elbert County Board of Commissioners voted to donate the remains of the monument to the Elberton Granite Association, and return the 5 acre of land on which the monument was erected to its previous owner.